 Makadamia: My favorite city for as long as I can remember is Rathleton.
 It was introduced shortly after I started my adventure with Tibia and I immediately liked the steampunk atmosphere and the dark blue walls.
 In addition, the surfaces of the houses give a lot of room for creativity.
 The city also offers a wide (though incomplete, as in the case of the mainland) selection of pushable objects that can be used to enhance your decoration, such as Areca Palm – one of my favorite decorative items!
 If I had only one house, it would be there!

 Flor Belina: To live, Yalahar.
 I like very much the architecture and the pushable ítems that are there to decorate.
 Edron and Thais are also my favorite cities.
 I love the pushable items that I consider essential to have for good decoration.

-Kriiz: I think Rathleton.
-Unfortunately, there are no leaves in there cuz I love them, but Areca Palms works!
-I love those gray walls and the dark and deep ambient from that city… It’s funny cuz I like some purple/pink items but I don’t like something too girly or full of lights and white walls… So Rathleton fits perfectly for me.
-It’s a great balance between the cute&dark but not too cute and not too dark, haha!
+Kriiz: Unfortunately, in Rathleton there are no leaves.
+I love them, but Areca Palms works too!
+I love those grey walls and the dark and deep ambient light from that city.
+It’s funny because I like some purple/pink items, however, I don’t like something too girly, full of white walls and bright light… So Rathleton fits perfectly for me.
+It’s a great balance between cute & dark, yet not too cute and not too dark, haha!

 We would like to thank from the bottom of our hearts all the decorators who took the time to answer our questions and for their willingness to share their experience with beginners to make this adventure easier for them!